RetroDECK/ES-DE/THEMES-DEV.md

 `system.fullName` expands to the full system name as defined by the `fullname` tag in es_systems.xml\
 `system.theme` expands to the theme directory as defined by the `theme` tag in es_systems.xml

 If using variables to load theme assets like images and videos, then use the `.name` versions of these variables as short system names should be stable and not change over time.
-The `.fullName` values could change in future ES-DE releases or they could be user-customized which would break your theme set.
+The `.fullName` values could change in future ES-DE releases or they could be user-customized which would break your theme.

 The `.autoCollections`, `.customCollections` and `.noCollections` versions of the variables make it possible to differentiate between regular systems, automatic collections (_all games_, _favorites_ and _last played_) and custom collections.
 This can for example be used to apply different formatting to the names of the collections as opposed to regular systems.